CausalInference/gfoRmula/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gfoRmula: Parametric G-formula for R
+# gfoRmula: Parametric G-Formula for R

 <!-- badges: start -->